-- Note 4: The amount of NTD in the table is calculated with exchange rate 28.48 at the end of December 2020. - Note 5: According to 97.8.22 "Licensing Measures for Engagement in the Mainland Area or Technology Cooperation", "Investment or Technology Cooperation Review Principles in the Mainland Area" Amendments, - investors' upper limit ratio of the investment cumulative amount in Mainland Area is: 60% of the net value or net value of the merger, whichever is higher. - Note 6: Has been eliminated when preparing consolidated financial report. - Note 7: The equity of Henan Tianjian Daily Chemical Co., Ltd has been disposed, and the equity has been transfered in October, 2020.
+- 1.Direct investment in Mainland China. - 2.
+Taiyen Samoa indirectly invested in Taiyen Xiamen via investment in Taiyen Hong Kong. - 3.Other methods. - Note 2: The financial statements of the investee company has been audited by the independent auditors of EY. - Note 3: The amount of NTD in the table was calculated with the exchange rate of 27.68 at the end of December 2021. - Note 4: According to 97.8.22 "Licensing Measures for Engagement in the Mainland Area or Technology Cooperation", "Investment or Technology Cooperation Review Principles in the Mainland Area" Amendments, - investors' upper limit ratio of the investment cumulative amount in Mainland Area is : 60% of the net value or net value of the merger, whichever is higher. - Note 5: Has been eliminated when preparing consolidated financial report.